 Treating Bacterial TD

 Travelers are often in areas where prompt, effective medical care is unavailable.
-Therefore, it is often more practical to self-treat bacterial diarrhea with antibiotics that have been prescribed and purchased prior to leaving for the trip.
-Travelers who do bring medication should make sure that written information on symptoms, precautions, correct dosage and scheduling is included.
+Therefore, self-treatment of possible bacterial diarrhea with antibiotics (prescribed and purchased prior to leaving for the trip) is a practical solution.
+Travelers who do bring medication should make sure that written information on symptoms, precautions, correct dosage, and scheduling is included.
 Many drug treatments for diarrhea should not be used by pregnant women, and some that are recommended for adults can cause complications for children.